unrolled/render/README.md

 # Render [![GoDoc](http://godoc.org/github.com/unrolled/render?status.svg)](http://godoc.org/github.com/unrolled/render) [![Build Status](https://travis-ci.org/unrolled/render.svg)](https://travis-ci.org/unrolled/render)

-Render is a package that provides functionality for easily rendering JSON, XML, binary data, and HTML templates.
+Render is a package that provides functionality for easily rendering JSON, XML, text, binary data, and HTML templates.
 This package is based on the [Martini](https://github.com/go-martini/martini) [render](https://github.com/martini-contrib/render) work.

 ## Usage
 Render can be used with pretty much any web framework providing you can access the `http.ResponseWriter` from your handler.
 The rendering functions simply wraps Go's existing functionality for marshaling and rendering data.